Forerunner Saga: Silentium

 At the Lesser Ark, the remaining Halos are assigned monitor caretakers in preparation for their distribution across the galaxy.
 The IsoDidact has a brief conversation with Chakas/343 Guilty Spark and assigns him to Installation 04.
 The Librarian sneaks aboard Requiem and confronts the Ur-Didact, who is using the essences of humans and his warriors to create an army of mechanical Promethean Knights to fight the Flood and ensure Forerunner supremacy.
 The Librarian betrays the Ur-Didact and seals him in a cryptum, before returning to earth to oversee the conservation of its life forms before the activation of the Halo Array.

 The Librarian passes her title of Lifeshaper to a subordinate, Chant-to-Green, and then sends Chant off to the lesser Ark with the planet's remaining humans.
 The Gravemind sends ancient human essences to taunt the Librarian, revealing that the Forerunner's repository of information known as the Domain was a Precursor technology.
-The Librarian realizes that the activation of the Halo Array will mean the destruction of the Domain, and that it was condemn the Ur-Didact to spend the eons to come in complete silence, dwelling on his own rage and madness.
+The Librarian realizes that the activation of the Halo Array will mean the destruction of the Domain, and that it will condemn the Ur-Didact to spend the eons to come in complete silence, dwelling on his own rage and madness.
 She hopes humanity will one day inherit the Mantle.

 At the lesser Ark, the IsoDidact activates the rings while the remaining Forerunners fends off Mendicant Bias' fleet, stopping the Flood.
 Life is reseeded across the galaxy.
 Guilty Spark's memory is erased and he forgets his old life as Chakas.

 In the epilogue, Riser, Vinnevra and other humans are relocated on Installation 00 among many other species, where Forerunners watch over them until they are returned to their homeworld.
 At Riser's request, his people are relocated to a series of islands.
 Riser meets with the IsoDidact one last time before the Forerunners leave and the humans begin settling their new home.
 Mendicant Bias is tried for his crimes, and imprisoned on the Ark to think about atonement.